Course Introduction to Programming

 }

-When executing this program, we can notice that the number 2 is not printed.
-This happens because when is equal to 2, the if is activated and the code inside it, the continue command, is executed, which skips the rest of the code and goes to the next iteration.
-The printf that was below is ignored, so the number 2 is not printed.
+When executing this program, we notice that the number 2 is not printed.
+This happens because the moment is equal to 2, the if's code is executed, and since what is inside this if is the continue command, which goes to the next iteration of the code, the printf that was below is ignored, thus not printing the 2.

 Break